Tuesday, December 29, 2020

 Medical Missions

-Our medical mission team provides much needed medical/dental/optometric care to the underserved population around the world who cannot access health care service due to financial or geographical reasons and to mentor, nurture and train the next generation of medical humanitarian who will serve anywhere in the world.
+Our medical mission team provides much-needed medical, dental, and optometric care to underserved populations around the world who cannot access healthcare due to financial or geographical barriers.
+In addition, we mentor, nurture, and train the next generation of medical humanitarians who are prepared to serve anywhere in the world.

 Contact